 “Like… a space ship?”
 I asked.

 “Sooo …Helen is it?”
-I asked, trying to appear calm, and control my breathing while looking around room.
+I asked, trying to appear calm, and making an effort to control my breathing while looking around the room.

 "Yes.
-Your name is David Macmillan, age 28.
+Your name is David Sullivan, age 24.
 You live in Southern California and work as a seat installer at the automotive plant in Fremont, California.
-You preference blue jeans and blue shirts and enjoy basketball and classic rock from the seventies."
+You preference blue jeans and blue shirts and enjoy basketball and classic rock from the seventies," Helen replied.

 “Okay...
-Helen" I answered, slightly embarrassed by how much she knew about me. " But what am I doing here?”
+Helen," I answered, slightly embarrassed by how much she knew about me.
+But still worried that this might be a UFO abduction. "but what am I doing here?”
 I asked.

 “A guest?
 I questioned, slightly confused, my eyes still wondering around the sophisticated looking room, beeping monitors and computer consoles.
 “May I ask why?”

-“I have been studying you for the past solar cycles and I thought you would make a fine companion as I continue studying your planet and the rest of this galaxy.”
-Helen said.
+“I have been studying you for the past several solar cycles and I thought you would make a fine companion as I continue studying your planet and the rest of this galaxy,” Helen replied.

 “Someone created you to study me…us…the Earth?”
 I asked, growing more curious.